 PEGI – 18

 Dead Nation is an arcade shoot ‘em up developed by Housemarque; similar to their PlayStation 4 launch title Resogun, but with a much different twist on gameplay.
 Having received many positive reviews, and peaking at number 12 in IGN’s top 25 PlayStation Network games in 2013, it was last week ported to the PlayStation 4, where an overwhelming amount of people continue to play the game on a rather regular basis; as shown in the world rankings tables.
-The way I see it, although Dead Nation presents the opposite imbalance of gameplay coming before horror, I nonetheless found this to be a moderately enjoyable title, but I do want to address my concerns over it.
+The way I see it, although Dead Nation presents the opposite imbalance of gameplay coming before the horror, I nonetheless found this to be a moderately enjoyable title, but I do want to address my concerns over it.

 Graphics – 7/10

-I think that even if I’d first played this game on the PlayStation 3 where it was originally ported, I wouldn’t have been overly impressed by it’s graphics.
+I think that even if I’d first played this game on the PlayStation 3 where it was originally ported, I wouldn’t have been overly impressed by its graphics.
 However, what I do like about the visuals is the clever technique that went into its development.
-This technique involves having the camera a fair distance away from gameplay, thus making everything look less pixelated and thus more sharper.
-I first found this trope to be used in another one of my all-time favourite games; Baldur’s Gate: Dark Alliance.
+This technique involves having the camera a fair distance away from gameplay, thus making everything look less pixelated and thus sharper.
+I first found this trope to be used in another one of my all-time favorite games; Baldur’s Gate: Dark Alliance.
 I remember at the time being dramatically impressed by it.
 Unfortunately, the difference between Dark Alliance and Dead Nation is in their conceptual styles.
-Although the still paintings in the cutscenes of Dead Nation may look very stylised and that they add to the game’s atmosphere, the settings of Baldur’s Gate Dark Alliance are a lot more diverse than those of Dead Nation, which can become extremely repetitive after a while; and I did end finding a few graphical glitches here and there in addition.
+Although the still paintings in the cutscenes of Dead Nation may look very stylized and that they add to the game’s atmosphere, the settings of Baldur’s Gate Dark Alliance are a lot more diverse than those of Dead Nation, which can become extremely repetitive after a while; and I did end finding a few graphical glitches here and there in addition.
 However, I think the visual effect that adds most to the game’s feel of horror is it’s extremely effective use of lighting, which was very well done.

 Gameplay – 8/10

 Most importantly, this was a pretty enjoyable game to play.
 For a linear shooting game, it also has a very impressive amount of replay value to it as well.
-Of course, there’s the challenge of trying to post as high a score as possible in the world rankings, but there’s also one side quest present as well as the small RPG element of being able to upgrade weapons and armour, which to me at least, seems wonderfully unique for an arcade game.
+Of course, there’s the challenge of trying to post as high a score as possible in the world rankings, but there’s also one side quest present as well as the small RPG element of being able to upgrade weapons and armor, which to me at least, seems wonderfully unique for an arcade game.
 Also, despite this being in lieu of arcade game tradition, the game also presents quite a lot of variety in different modes to play, including a story mode and an endless mode.
 It makes me wish that there’d been an endless mode in Resogun, to be quite honest.
-And as I said, since this is a survival horror, it’s excellent amount of substance in gameplay seems to me that more unexpected, and thus seemed like more of a treat.
-Not only that, but the game also presents a fair amount of challenge, as there is quite some strategy that can be employed in order to get the highest score possible; and whilst it’s not self explanatory either, it’s all there for players to use their initiative and figure out.
+And as I said, since this is survival horror, it’s an excellent amount of substance in gameplay seems to me that more unexpected, and this seemed like more of a treat.
+Not only that, but the game also presents a fair amount of challenge, as there is quite some strategy that can be employed in order to get the highest score possible; and whilst it’s not self-explanatory either, it’s all there for players to use their initiative and figure out.
 Of course, the game lays out the basics during the beginning of the story mode, but after a short time, it’s up to the player and their individual level of skill.

 Controls – 10/10

 As yet another one of these long-since perfected gameplay formulas, there should never have been a problem with the game’s control scheme, and so there isn’t.
-Whilst I remember the payer character having to stand still to attack with projectile weaponry in Baldur’s Gate: Dark Alliance, Housemarque seem to have improved on that aspect of the control scheme in Dead Nation, giving the players the ability to aim with the right analogue stick whilst moving around with the left.
+Whilst I remember the payer character having to stand still to attack with projectile weaponry in Baldur’s Gate: Dark Alliance, Housemarque seem to have improved on that aspect of the control scheme in Dead Nation, giving the players the ability to aim with the right analog stick whilst moving around with the left.

 Lifespan – 10/10

 The main story will last about 3 to 4 hours, which is OK for an arcade game, and the one side quest adds that element of replay value to it as well.
-However, like with most games of its kind, this is a game that will only last as long as player’s interest, as the endless mode is in my opinion, even more enjoyable to play than the main story mode.
+However, like with most games of its kind, this is a game that will only last as long as the player’s interest, as the endless mode is in my opinion, even more, enjoyable to play than the main story mode.